 Floor Bike Pumps

-Most floor bike pumps are compatible with Presta and Schrader valves and can inflate pressures of around 120 PSI.
+Most floor bike pumps are compatible with Presta and Schrader valves and can reach pressures of around 120 PSI.
 There are also floor pumps that can inflate pressures above 250 PSI.
 The analog or digital gauge allows you to check the inflated tire pressure.

 Mini Bike Pumps